The Night Tube is now running Fridays and Saturdays on the Victoria, Jubilee, and most of the Central, Northern and Piccadilly lines.

 We will also focus on improving accessibility at stations elsewhere across London including Colindale, Harrow-on-the-Hill, Newbury Park and Knightsbridge.

-When the Elizabeth line opens fully in December 2019, like the DLR and London Trams, all 40 stations will be step-free from street to platform, and from street to train in the central section, where there will be level boarding.
+When the Elizabeth line opens fully, like the DLR and London Trams, all 40 stations will be step-free from street to platform, and from street to train in the central section, where there will be level boarding.
 Find out how we're making the Elizabeth line accessible.

 We're providing 45 new London Overground trains and are extending the service to Barking Riverside, an area with potentially 10,800 new homes.
 We're also electrifying Gospel Oak to Barking to enable higher capacity, more environmentally-friendly trains to run.
 We're replacing trains on the DLR to increase total capacity by around 30%.